nh-404/MFS-Calculator/README.md

 # MFS-Calculator (APK)

-This is a mobile financial service charge calculator.
-You can calculate your every MFS provider ( bkash, nagad, rocket) cashout charge in one app.
+It is a mobile financial service charge calculator app.
+You can calculate your every Bangladeshi MFS provider ( bkash, nagad, rocket) cashout charge in one app.

 ### Note:

 <br> ➡️ This app is valid for only Bangladeshi MFS charge calculation. </br>
-<br> ➡️ This app support on all low configure to upgrade configure android devices </br>
+<br> ➡️ This app support on (Android version 4+) devices

 <div align= "center">